agadiffe/WindowsMize/README.md

 ## 📥 Download & Execution
-This script requires "PowerShell (aka PowerShell Core)" and must be run as Administrator.
+This script requires PowerShell (aka PowerShell Core) and must be run as administrator.
-For Windows Pro+, it also requires "LGPO (Local Group Policy Object Utility").
+For Windows Pro+, it also requires LGPO (Local Group Policy Object Utility).
 LGPO is used to ensure that the policy settings appear in the Group Policy Editor.

 ### Automated
 1. Open a Windows PowerShell or PowerShell prompt.
-   Right-click on `Start Menu` > `Terminal`.
+   Right-click the `Start` menu and select `Terminal`.
-2. Download and extract WindowsMize archive to the "Downloads" folder.
+2. Download and extract the WindowsMize archive to the `Downloads` folder.
-   e.g. `C:\Users\<User>\Downloads\WindowsMize_<current-Date>`.
+   e.g. `C:\Users\<User>\Downloads\WindowsMize_<current-date>`.
     ```powershell
     irm 'https://github.com/agadiffe/WindowsMize/raw/main/tools/Download_WindowsMize.ps1' | iex
     ```
-3. Navigate to the extracted "WindowsMize" folder in your "Downloads" folder.
+3. Open the extracted WindowsMize folder.
-4. **Configure the script (WindowsMize.ps1) according to your preferences.**
+4. **Configure the settings according to your preferences.**
-5. Double click on the `Run_WindowsMize.cmd` file to run the script.
+5. Double-click the `Run_WindowsMize.cmd` file to run the script `WindowsMize.ps1`.
-   Accept the Windows UAC prompt to run it as Administrator (required).
+   Accept the Windows UAC prompt to run it as administrator (required).
-   If "PowerShell and/or LGPO" are not installed, they will be automatically installed.
+   If PowerShell and/or LGPO are not installed, they will be installed automatically.
-6. Restart your computer (Mandatory for a lot of tweaks/settings).
+6. Restart your computer.
+   Required for many tweaks and settings to take effect.

 ### Manually
 <details>
   <summary>Details (Click to expand)</summary>

 1. [Download WindowsMize](https://github.com/agadiffe/WindowsMize/archive/main.zip).
-2. Navigate to the directory where you downloaded the archive and extract it.
+2. Open the directory where you downloaded the archive and extract it.
-3. **Configure the script (WindowsMize.ps1) according to your preferences.**
+3. **Configure the settings according to your preferences.**
-4. Open a Windows PowerShell or PowerShell prompt (as Administrator or not).
+4. Open a Windows PowerShell or PowerShell prompt.
-   Right-click on `Start Menu` > `Terminal`.
+   Right-click the `Start` menu and select `Terminal`.
-5. Install "PowerShell" (if not already installed) and "LGPO" (if Windows Pro+).
+5. Install PowerShell (if not already installed) and LGPO (if required).
     ```powershell
     winget install --exact --id 'Microsoft.PowerShell' --accept-source-agreements --accept-package-agreements
     winget install --exact --id 'Microsoft.SecurityComplianceToolkit.LGPO' --accept-source-agreements --accept-package-agreements
     ```
-6. Open an elevated (i.e. Administrator) PowerShell prompt:
+6. Open an elevated (i.e. administrator) PowerShell prompt.
-   Right-click on `Start Menu` > `Terminal (Admin)`.
+   Right-click the `Start` menu and select `Terminal (Admin)`.
-   At the top of the Terminal window:
-   Click on the down arrow and choose "PowerShell".
+   At the top of the Terminal window, click the down arrow and select PowerShell.
-7. Navigate to the directory where you extracted "WindowsMize" (replace <User\> with your username).
+7. Navigate to the directory where you extracted WindowsMize (replace `<User>` with your username).
    Example:
     ```powershell
     cd 'C:\Users\<User>\Downloads\WindowsMize-main\WindowsMize-main'